JonmarCorpuz/Writeups/TryHackMe CTF Writeups/LazyAdmin (Easy).md

 # Post Exploitation
 > Privilege Escalation
-27. `sudo -l` to list the sudo privileges assigned to the user that we're currently logged in as onto our terminal, which reveals that
+27. `sudo -l` to list the sudo privileges assigned to the user that we're currently logged in as onto our terminal, which reveals that we can execute Perl commands and a Perl script using sudo without having to enter the root's password
 ```bash
 $ sudo -l
 Matching Defaults entries for www-data on THM-Chal: